unkeyed/marketing-site/LICENSING.md

 2. The content represents editorial and marketing work, not reusable software.
 Restricting derivatives and commercial reuse protects against clone sites that lift our writing wholesale.
-3. The trademarks identify Unkey as a company.
+3. The brand identifies Unkey as a company.
 Trademark law operates independently of copyright, and nothing in the code or content license grants permission to use the Unkey name or logo.
+The Unkey logo is also copyrighted, giving a second independent basis for protection.

 ## Contributing